liu-yuxin98/Kafka_python/README.md

 # steps to use Kafka in windows with python

-# download and install kafka from https://kafka.apache.org/downloads
+# Download and install kafka from https://kafka.apache.org/downloads

 1. Go to the Apache Kafka website (https://kafka.apache.org/downloads) and download the binary distribution of Kafka.
 2. Extract the downloaded file to a directory of your choice.
 I extract it to F:\